 Chances are, Ötzi had battled with another or maybe several other late-Neolithic men in the valley below.
 Clearly, he didn't fare too well in the encounter.
-His wounds probably prevented him from fighting back, or he would've finished the half-made wooden bow and arrows that he carried with him.
-He also had a copper ax on hand.
-After all, this was the Copper Age.
-But fleeing up a cold mountain was probably preferable to using it in combat.
-Fortunately, he was wearing warm clothing made of leather, hides, and grass.
-He also had eaten a bellyful of goat meat and grain earlier.
+His wounds probably prevented him from retaliating, or he would've finished the half-made wooden bow and arrows that he carried with him.
+He also had a copper ax on hand-after all, this was the Copper Age-but fleeing up a cold mountain was probably preferable to using it in combat.
+Fortunately, he was wearing warm clothing made of leather, hides, and grass and had eaten a bellyful of goat meat and grain earlier.
 But would he survive the cold and the wounds?
-He would not.
-And if you're wondering how so much detailed info is known about a man who lived and died so long ago, here's one more detail that explains it all: Shortly after his death, Ötzi's body was covered and frozen solid by glacial ice.
-He remained that way until 1991, when two hikers found him in his partially thawed ice tomb looking rather well, all things considered.
+He would not, and if you're wondering how so much detailed info is known about a man who lived and died so long ago, here's one more detail that explains it all: Shortly after his death, Ötzi's body was covered and frozen solid by glacial ice.
+And he remained that way until 1991, when two hikers found him in his partially thawed ice tomb looking rather well, all things considered.
 Understandably, the discovery made international headlines.
-Here was the first well-preserved body from the late-Neolithic period ever to be found in Europe.
-And it was fully attired and complete with accessories, too.
-The find provided historians with invaluable information about prehistoric life.
+Here was the first well-preserved body from the late-Neolithic period ever to be found in Europe, fully attired and accessorized no less, offering historians a veritable treasure trove of information about prehistoric life.